-GE adopted a hybrid model of using its own and collaborative distribution network for channel innovation.
-They used their distribution network to sell these units to tertiary healthcare centres in rural India.
-They partnered with a NGO based in San Francisco - to get access to differentiated technology (low power consumption).
-They also piggybacked on Johnson & Johnson's distribution network to tap their 3000-4000 dealers' channels.
+GE adopted a hybrid model of using its own and collaborative distribution network.
+They used their own distribution network to sell warmer units to primary and community healthcare centres in India.
+While GE brought product and application expertise, they also piggybacked on Johnson & Johnson's distribution network to tap their 3000-4000 dealers' channels and brought in indirect resources through other dealer operations as well.